Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Numerical Results

 \section{Numerical Results}

-In this section, we conduct numerical calculations to validate the theoretical results and conclusions in this paper.
-Moreover, some characteristics of the statistical-delay performance of low-latency systems in the FBL regime will be explained more visually by the numerical results.
+In this section, we perform numerical calculations to validate the theoretical results and conclusions presented in this paper.
+Moreover, the numerical results provide a more visual explanation of some characteristics of the statistical-delay performance in low-latency systems operating in the FBL regime.